Margin Calculator

 What is the difference between margin and markup?▾

 Margin is profit as a percentage of revenue (selling price).
 Markup is profit as a percentage of cost.
-A 50% markup on a $100 cost gives a $150 selling price, but the margin is only 33.3%.
+A 50% markup on a £100 cost gives a £150 selling price, but the margin is only 33.3% — not 50%.
+Confusing the two leads to systematic pricing errors.
+Use the Margin to Markup Converter to translate between them accurately.

 What is a good profit margin?▾